haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

-  value is the path of a secret containing a CA certificate (certificate authority) enabling HAProxy to verify backends certificate via *ca-file* directive.
-When CA certificate is properly configured this will also sets *verify* directive to *required*.
+  Specifies the path of a secret containing a CA certificate (certificate authority) enabling HAProxy to verify a backend's certificate via the `ca-file` directive.
+When the CA certificate is properly configured this also sets the HAProxy *verify* directive to *required*.

   Available on:  `service`  `configmap`  `ingress`